 A good venison meatball recipe is something every hunter needs in their repertoire.
 They're easy to make, versatile, and a great way to use ground venison.
-You can add them to your favorite sauce, make meatball subs, French onion meatballs, Italian wedding soup, and more.
-I've tested this classic venison recipe at least 50 times, and it's always a hit with my family!
+You can add them to your favorite sauce, make meatball subs, Swedish meatballs, Italian wedding soup, and more.
+I've tested this classic ground venison recipe at least 50 times, and it's always a hit with my family!

 "Best meatballs I have ever made.
 Juicy and tender.
 This one went in my cookbook!"